Current research – Climate policy: towards climate resilience in developing countries

 How relevant and appropriate is the Dutch (development cooperation) commitment to climate for the policy goals?
 How coherent is climate policy in the framework of development cooperation?

-This study will examine the Ministry of Foreign Affairs’ campaign team that promotes other countries’ climate targets and the NDC Partnership, which the Netherlands will be co-chairing in 2019-2020.
+This study examines the Ministry of Foreign Affairs’ campaign team that promotes other countries’ climate targets.

 This sub-study will examine how the climate has been integrated into the development cooperation programmes for water and food security and how these have helped to build climate resilience in developing countries.